 Opulent and Ornate

 The buildings and monuments in Venice are all full of history and all full of life and character, even after hundreds of years since they were built.
-You can go anywhere in Venice without walking past something historic or culturally important.
+You can’t go anywhere in Venice without walking past something historic or culturally important.
+Make the most of your time in Venice by checking out the best GetYourGuide tours to join and street food markets to visit.